 The walls of the garages that form the boundary with the application site appear to be of sound construction and appearance.
 It has been requested that the applicant carefully demolish the garages to allow the walls of the garages (which would need to be suitably reinforced) be retained thus maintaining the common boundaries with neighbours and minimizing disruption to them.
-The applicant has in principle agreed to this approach and is exploring this further and a condition (see number 5) has been imposed to reflect this.
 The applicant had previously agreed in principle to this but it has become apparent upon investigation that this is not possible because they are built on old slabs which will need to be replaced with different boundary treatments.
 However the applicant has now confirmed that where walls of garages are to be removed these will be replaced with brick walls.